-Ressy provides real time capacity management platform for services business.
-It allows restaurants to push on demand discount deals in real time to the users especially during non peak hours and users can avail the discounts through smartphones.
-Ressy raised a funding of $400K when the product was at MVP stage.
-The application managed to create a huge interest among foodies and restaurant owners.
-The users availed upto 50% off on their orders and the owners got more customers ordering from their restaurants.
+Ressy provides a real-time capacity management platform for services business.
+It enables restaurants to push on-demand deals to users in real time, especially during non-peak hours.
+The users can avail the discounts through their smartphones.
+Ressy raised a seed funding of $400K.
+The application created a huge buzz among foodies and restaurateurs.
+The users get upto 50% off on their orders, while the restaurant owners see a steep rise in the number of orders.

-2. Translate business use cases into technical specifications.
+• Translation of business use cases into technical specifications

-4. Selection of technology stack based on requirement and desired throughput.
+• Selection of technology stack as per requirement and desired throughput

-We used various third party server to monitor performance of our backend.
-Like we used Newrelic to monitor the API performance, Bugsnag for tracking the bugs, papertrail for tracking the real time log of the server, etc. We made sure our average response time is around 100ms.
+We used various third-party servers to monitor the performance of our backend.
+Examples: we used New relic to monitor the API performance, Bugsnag for tracking the bugs, and papertrail for tracking the real time log of the server.
+We kept our average response time to around 100 ms.

 © 2018 fstack/all rights reserved